The Sandbox Environment for Generalizable Agent Research (SEGAR): Motivation and related work

 A widely studied class of approaches to building an agent or a model whose behavior generalizes to new circumstances is encouraging the agent to learn a latent \emph{representation} of its inputs.
-The intent of learning such a representation is to encode information so as to retain only the content that is ``useful" (e.g., translatable to downstream performance).
-In i.i.d. settings with no interaction, representations have received extensive study in term of the connection between intrinsic measures~\citep[][]{rigamonti2011sparse, gretton2012kernel, bengio2013representation, kingma2013auto, sylvain2019locality}.
-Measures on intrinsic representational properties such as mutual information~\citep{belghazi2018mutual} and classification-based probes on ground truth annotation~\citep{jaiswal2021survey}, among others, can provide crucial insight into the success of models in downstream tasks.

-There are a number of RL methods that use a representation learning loss function to improve performance an RL objective, whether related to generalization or not~\citep{laskin2020curl, mazoure2020deep, schwarzer2020data, schwarzer2021pretraining, hafner2020mastering, mazoure2021cross, yarats2021reinforcement}.
-However, despite the loss functions operating directly on the agent's representation, the representations themselves are rarely evaluated beyond evaluating the returns, with some exceptions~\citep{anand2019unsupervised, zhang2020learning, mazoure2021cross, lyle2021effect}.
-Atari Zoo~\citep{such2018atari} is one of a few comprehensive studies into the role of representations in downstream performance, and as mentioned above: Atari is not a setting suitable for studying generalization.

-However, if the underlying factors of the environment are known, it can be very straightforward to test what intrinsic properties of representations correspond to success on generalization objectives.
+There are a number of RL methods that use a representation learning loss function to improve performance, whether related to generalization or not~\citep{laskin2020curl, mazoure2020deep, schwarzer2020data, schwarzer2021pretraining, hafner2020mastering, mazoure2021cross, yarats2021reinforcement}.
+However, despite the loss functions operating directly on the agent's representation, the representations themselves are rarely evaluated beyond evaluating the returns, with some exceptions~\citep{such2018atari, anand2019unsupervised, zhang2020learning, mazoure2021cross, lyle2021effect}.
+However, if the underlying factors of the environment are known, it can be straightforward to test where representational properties correspond to success on generalization objectives.
 As \segar{} provides fine-grained control over distributions of factors, we can intervene on these distributions and study the effect on the resulting representations as well as downstream performance.
-Finally, statically unobservable factors (e.g., mass oftentimes in real world settings), such as those found in partially-observable settings can perhaps be better understood in terms of the agent's representations.